matloff/TidyverseSkeptic/README.md

 entire new generation of R users whose skills in base-R are superficial at best, and who -- most importantly -- feel that R *is* the Tidyverse.

-4. Regardless of being well-intentioned, RStudio is molding R into its own desired image.
+4. Regardless of being well-intentioned, **RStudio is molding R into its own desired image**.
 That new generation will come to dominate the community, treating Tidyverse as the "real" base, and viewing the actual base-R as something akin to assembly language.
 This might be fine if the R community were unified in viewing Tidyverse as a high-level